noah-nuebling/mf-xcloc-editor/README.md

 - Strings marked as 'do not translate' are *not* shown to localizers.
     - Xcode sorts these strings above 'needs_review' strings making it harder to find strings that need review.
 - Strings with multiple pluralizable variants are displayed in a simple way.
     - Caveat: In `Xcloc Editor.app`, pluralizable format specifiers like `%#@pluralizable@` can not be edited and are not shown to localizers.
 From my understanding it's never necessary to make this editable, at least for my app Mac Mouse Fix, which this editor is primarily designed for.
 In Mac Mouse Fix, I set the *format string* of all pluralizable strings to only a single format specifier (like `%#@pluralizable@`) and then have all the actual content in the plural variants.
 This simplifies things for localizers and has no drawbacks as far as I can tell.
-If somebody does need this functionality – let me know and I'll consider adding it.
+If somebody does need this functionality – [open an issue](https://github.com/noah-nuebling/mf-xcloc-editor/issues/new) and I'll consider adding it.
 - Pluralizable variants are not hidden by default.
     - In Xcode, users have to go through two levels of '>' disclosure triangles to see pluralizable variants, which they may miss.
 - Only once all the pluralizable variants are marked as 'translated' does the entire string show up as 'translated'